Updated on July 23, 2024

 How to Add Text in Cricut Design Space.
-Learn how to add text to your project using both Cricut fonts and system fonts in Cricut Design Space for your Cricut Explore or Cricut Maker.
+Learn how to add text to your project using Cricut and system fonts in Cricut Design Space for your Cricut Explore or Cricut Maker.

 We are jumping right into Lesson 3 of Cricut Design Space Basics.
 We have covered how to use templates to help you visualize your final design, plus how to add images from the Cricut Image Library.
-Today, we will discuss how to add text in Cricut Design Space.
+Today, we will discuss adding text in the Cricut Design Space app to use with your Cricut machine.

 How to Add Text in Cricut Design Space

-Now you can alter the way your font looks by selecting the font drop-down menu at the top.
+Now, you can alter your font by selecting the font dropdown menu at the top.
 You can sort by showing all the fonts, only Cricut fonts, or only your system fonts.
+If you know the font name, you can enter it directly into the search box.

 Using Cricut Fonts